-Once the board is powered, the green status LED will be lit, MPLAB® X IDE will auto-detect which boards are connected.
+Once the board is powered, the green status LED will lit, and MPLAB® X IDE will auto-detect which boards are connected.
 The Kit Window in MPLAB® X IDE will present relevant information like data sheets and board documentation.
-The PIC18F16Q40 device on the PIC18F16Q40 Curiosity Nano board is programmed and debugged by the on-board debugger and, therefore, no external programmer or debugger tool is required.
+The PIC18F57Q84 device on the PIC18F57Q84 Curiosity Nano board is programmed and debugged by the on-board debugger and, therefore, no external programmer or debugger tool is required.

-Tip: The Kit Window can be opened in MPLAB® X IDE through the menu bar Window > Kit Window.
+Tip: If closed, the Kit Window in MPLAB® X IDE can be reopened through the menu bar Window > Kit Window.